-Prerequisite(s): MUS-163 and MUS-382
+Prerequisite(s): MUS-163 and MUS-382 Corequisite: MUS-373 and any course requiring Studio Access

 This is a required course for all Live Production majors.
 It is designed to give the student practical experience in the various aspects of production, such as sound and recording.
 This class will provide practical experience in sound and recording during chapel and other university events.